top of page

 As a neurodivergent science journalist and wellness educator, on a life-long mission to study the causes of well-being, I knew had to delve into the research, the personal accounts, and my own experiences to try to make sense of some of the pressing questions around neurodivergent wellness - and then share what I've found.

 So, The Neurodivergent Well is a space where we can explore what works for our own unique minds.
-With a focus on evidence-based research, personal reflections, and individual support for neurodivergent humans,
+With a focus on evidence-based research blended with personal reflections.

 Together, let's explore the vast landscape of neurodivergent wellness, armed with curiosity, compassion, and a commitment to uncovering the glimmers, challenges and mysteries that lie within.